Carol Polis

-Carol B. Polis (born May 23, 1936 in Philadelphia, Pennsylvania) is an American writer, stockbroker and former professional boxing judge.
+Carol B. Polis (born May 23, 1936, in Philadelphia, Pennsylvania) is an American writer, stockbroker and former professional boxing judge.
 From 1973 to 2009, she judged 143 professional boxing contests, including many world championships.

 Polis is the first woman in the sport's history to become licensed to judge professional boxing fights.

 Biography

 Polis is the daughter of a man from New York City who moved to Philadelphia and opened a store there, named "Consolidated Home Furnishings".
 She grew up in Jenkintown and enjoyed tennis, swimming and cheer-leading.
-Polis attended the University of Wisconsin in Madison obtaining an Associates degree in Philosophy in 1956.
+Polis attended the University of Wisconsin in Madison obtaining an associate degree in Philosophy in 1956.
 In 1971, in her middle thirties, Polis married Bob Polis, a boxing referee.

 Polis would attend boxing fights to accompany her husband to his job.
 One night, he decided to teach her how to score a fight he was officiating, figuring that keeping a score sheet would keep her entertained.
 Her husband later checked her score card and was impressed enough by her scoring that he took it to Zack Clayton, who was the Pennsylvania State Boxing Commissioner.
 Clayton told Carol Polis that he agreed with her score more than with the fight's three official judges' cards and encouraged her to keep scoring fights.